abrar-alam/TCP_file_transfer_app/README.md

 # Objective
-A TCP based file file downloader has been implented based on client-server model.
+A TCP based file downloader has been implented based on client-server model.
 The server side can handle multiple concurrent connection requests from multiple clients requesting downloads of different files saved at the server side.

 # Build and run instructions
 ## Server